 Throne Room (#198) – (#194)

 A lot of ceremonies were held at the age of Czars.
 One of the most important ceremonies was 1906’s DUMA, the Russian Legislative Election that Nicholas II hosted the ceremony and civilians were allowed to enter the Winter Palace, in hopes of preventing the outbreak of a social revolution.

 Loggia of Raphael (#227)

 The Loggia of Raphael is a gentle reminder of my unforgettable experience in the Vatican museum.
 As a matter of fact, the room was really inspired by Raphael Loggia in the Vatican, after Catherine the Great visited the place herself.
-Originally the plan was to copy-cat and to display the painting in the room – it was later an architect Giacomo Quarenghi suggested to copy-cat the entire Raphael Loggia in the Hermitage in the 18th century and the room officially completed in 1792.
-Interestingly, although it’s copy-cat, some of the details were “Russianized” like the symbol of the pope was changed to Double-headed Eagles.
+Originally the plan was to copy-cat and to display the painting in the room – it was later an architect Giacomo Quarenghi suggested to copy-cat the entire Raphael Loggia in the Hermitage in the 18th century and the room was officially completed in 1792.
+Interestingly, although it’s a “copycat”, some of the details were “Russianized” like the symbol of the pope was changed to Double-headed Eagles.

 Instead of fine art pieces, Knight’s Hall displays armors, shields, swords of knights, more like historic objects.
 The center of the room displays four German knight armors dated back to the 16th century.